INFO-4602-5602/project-1-SreeshaNath/submission/README.md

 <h1>Project 1: Visualizing Anscombe’s Quartet</h1>

 Since the css did not work through the link tag, I added all the css to the head of the html.
 I have created a separate file for the d3 javascript content except for the javascript related to the menu for the whistle:transitions.
+Implemented the first 5 parts as asked by creating a separate div for each part so that there is clarity.

 <h2>Bells & Whistles: </h2>